tanersener/mobile-ffmpeg/src/libaom/README.md

 `aomedia-testing` project on Google Cloud Platform.
 You may need to ask someone with the necessary access permissions to do this for you.

+NOTE: When a new test data file is added to the `aom-test-data` bucket, its "Public access" is initially "Not public".
+We need to change its "Public access" to "Public" by doing the following:
+ * Invoke the "Edit permissions" dialog for the file.
+ * Click the "+ Add item" button in the dialog.
+ * Set "ENTITY" to "User", set "NAME" to "allUsers", and set "ACCESS" to "Reader".
+Then click the "SAVE" button.

 Once the new test data file has been added to `aom-test-data`, create a CL to add the name of the new test data file to `test/test_data_util.cmake` and add the SHA1 checksum of the new test data file to `test/test-data.sha1`.
 (The SHA1